adorsys/open-banking-gateway/docs/architecture/2-searchBank.md

 The following diagram describes additional steps performed in the local incremental search.

+### Use Case Steps
+Use cases for this API:
+1. PSU loads FinTechSearchScreen
+2. FinTechUI requests the BankSearchIndex from FinTechApi
+3. FinTechApi requests the BankSearchIndex from TppBeanSearchApi
+4. TppBeanSearchApi return BankSearchIndex to FinTechApi
+5. FinTechApi return BankSearchIndex to FinTechUI
+6. FinTechSearchUI displays a search screen to the PSU
+7. PSU enters any keyword in the search input field
+8. FinTechSearchUI call the search routine of the embedded LuceneSearch
+9. LuceneSearch uses the keyword to retrieve the list of matching entries
+10. LuceneSearch returns a list of matching BankDescriptors to FinTechBankSearchUI
+11. UI displays list of found bank descriptors to PSU

+Step 8. through 11. is repeated as long as PSU modifies keywords (by adding or removing characters)

 ![Session diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/adorsys/open-banking-gateway/gh-pages/docs/architecture/diagrams/useCases/2a-searchBankLocal.puml&fmt=svg&vvv=1&sanitize=true)

 Like this diagram shown, local bank search does not send request to the network.

+### New Idioms

 #### Discriminator
 A discriminator can be used to limit the size of the index returned to client.
 If for example the TPP does not support some banks, there is no need for returning those banks to the client.